 Examples

-The following sample code provides an example on how to create a search index and specify an analyzer type.
+The following sample code provides an example on how to create a search index with an analyzer type specified.
 In this example, the search index consists of the following fields: the k field of the Keyword type, the t field of the Text type, the g field of the Geo-point type, the ka field of the array Keyword type, the la field of the array Long type, and the n field of the Nested type.
 The n field consists of the following subfields: the nk field of the Keyword type, the nl field of the Long type, and the nt field of the Text type.

 def create_search_index(client):